 They are anything but table based: key-value pairs, document based, or graph databases.
 They work around unstructured data.
 Meaning, nothing has to be predefined by the developers as queries for the database.
 Any form of data – image based, paragraphs, etc can be used.

 It is devised for multiple operational needs – real-time apps which interface with the customers or extend support to APIs in microservice pattern, and is heavily used in big data analytics.
 NoSQL enables high-performance, agile information processing at massive scale: a key feature for new class of operational databases.
+Apart from Aerospike, HBase and Caasandra are two of the best NoSQL databases.

 What is in-memory?